HeartWise-AI/ecg-ai-af-mhi/README.md

 ## Structure of the Code
 The code is structured into several functions:

-decode_ekg_muse_to_array(): Takes base64 encoded waveforms and transforms them into a numeric array. extract_wf_as_npy(): Extracts waveform data as a NumPy array from a directory containing XML files. make_inference(): Loads the data, preprocesses it with a standard scaler, and runs the model inference. get_arguments(): Parses command-line arguments.
+*decode_ekg_muse_to_array*: Takes base64 encoded waveforms and transforms them into a numeric array.
+`extract_wf_as_npy`: Extracts waveform data as a NumPy array from a directory containing XML files.
+*make_inference: Loads the data, preprocesses it with a standard scaler, and runs the model inference.
+get_arguments: Parses command-line arguments.
 How to Run the Code
 To run the inference with the ECG AI model, follow these steps: